rolve/gitlab-tools/README.md

 # GitLab Tools (for the Classroom)

-Command line tools for managing large numbers of GitLab projects.
+Command line tools for managing large numbers of GitLab projects, e.g., for teaching.

 ## What this does